 Digital Infrared in Black & White

-A reader recently sent me an e-mail that said: I just had my Canon 30D converted to infrared and have been experimenting with it.
+A reader recently sent e-mail that said: I had my Canon 30D converted to infrared and have been experimenting with it.
 It is very cool and loads of fun but every photo seems to come out with a magenta-ish tone.
 At first, it was blue-ish, which I prefer but no matter what I do, including making a Custom White Balance setting, it seems to be magenta.
 I can play with it in Lightroom and with Nik Silver Efex Pro 2.0, or in Photoshop’s RAW but I am wondering if there is some setting I am missing to have them come out more blue-ish or even more black and white-ish in the camera.
 I have researched this pretty well on the web, and have found some interesting articles but nothing on point with this issue.
-Well, Frank here are two possible answers.
+Here are two possible answers.

 The first answer is simple: If you want to do it in camera just shoot in Monochrome mode.
-You can find all the details and my philosophy on this approach in a blog post entitled “White Balance in Infrared Photography” on Photofocus.
+You can find all the details and my philosophy on this approach in a post entitled “White Balance in Infrared Photography” on Photofocus.
 If you want to do it in the digital darkroom, here’s another way.

 Step 1: Open the image file in Camera RAW via Adobe Bridge (File > Open in Camera RAW) and rotate if necessary by clicking the Rotate buttons in the upper left-hand toolbar on the dialog box.